sandswim/website/pages/clubchampionships.md

 # Club Championships
 **Check v.
 Members Handbook p 15 & 16**

-Club Championships 2019/2020 will be held on Sunday 29th March 2020 - start time TBA
+Club Championships 2020/2021 will be announced after the start of the 20/21 season.

 RULES AND ELIGIBILITY CONDITIONS:
 1. Only financial members shall be eligible to swim in Club Championships